sindresorhus/p-throttle/readme.md

 ## Usage

-Here, the trottled function is only called twice a second:
+Here, the throttled function is only called twice a second:

 ```js
 const pThrottle = require('p-throttle');